Fright Night: Home media

 The original American VHS release by RCA/Columbia Pictures Home Video for video rental in 1986 featured a pan-and-scan version of the film and was packaged in a paper cover, which featured the poster artwork and sealed with a flap.
 This release was subsequently followed by a bargain copy that sported a photo of Evil Ed on the front cover.

-The film was issued by Columbia/TriStar Home Video on DVD in 1999.
+The film was issued by Columbia/TriStar Home Video on DVD on September 7, 1999.
 This release included a double-sided DVD, which featured the widescreen version of the film on one side, a pan and scan version on the other, and the theatrical trailer on both.
 Included was a pamphlet with the poster art, five photos, scene selections, and a brief text interview with visual-effects art director John Bruno.
 The DVD was later issued by Sony Pictures Home Entertainment; this release is missing the pamphlet and bears a different company logo, but is otherwise identical to the previous DVD.
 In 2008, the film was paired on DVD with Urban Legend, and in 2013, it was issued again as part of the 4 Movie Thrills & Chills Collection, Volume 3 release alongside: The Craft, Monster High, and Brainscan.

 On December 13, 2011, the film was released on Blu-ray by Twilight Time in an edition limited to 3,000 copies.
 This release includes two theatrical trailers, an isolated music score, and a four-page booklet containing an essay on the film as special features.

 On January 20, 2015, Twilight Time re-released the film on Blu-ray as a 30th-Anniversary Edition, limited to 5,000 copies.
 The Blu-ray has gone out of print and has been a sought-after collector's item.

 On February 12, 2019, Sony Pictures themselves re-released the film again on Blu-ray containing a new 4K remaster, which also included the remixed 5.1 audio and the original stereo mix.
 While it does exclude the isolated score, the booklet, and a few other special features, it also adds a few new special features not available on either of the Twilight Time releases.

 On October 4, 2022, Sony Pictures released the film on Ultra HD 4K Blu-ray on Steelbook format for the first time.
 The disc includes the film in a Dolby Atmos audio track, the previous 5.1 track, the original stereo mix, Dolby Vision HDR, and over 13 hours of existing and new special features.